 - Start a blog.
 This one is simple to do, yet takes consistent work over time to begin generating income.
 However, I've found it very rewarding.
 There are so many avenues to monetize your blog.
 If you find one bloggers strategies annoying, don't do them!
 Find what works for your topic and personality, and work it!

 - Virtual Assistant.
 You may not want your own blog, but there are so many jobs out there that combine what you do love with serving others and making a little money.
-You don’t even have to leave the house!
+You don't even have to leave the house!
 Here is an excellent resource for getting a job as a virtual assistant.

 - Tutor.
 I've worked as a tutor for the last six years in our Classical Conversations program.
 While it doesn't pay much, it helps pay for my kids to be a part of the community, and gives me a little extra money for books and homeschool supplies.
 Your favorite subject might be a friend's worst.
 Offer your services for a fee and encourage one another!